FedeMadoery/awesome-resources/README.md

 *

 ## Frameworks
-* [React Native Paper](https://callstack.github.io/react-native-paper/) / **Paper** is a collection of customizable and production-ready components for React Native, following Google’s Material Design guidelines.
+* [Paper](https://callstack.github.io/react-native-paper/) / **Paper** is a collection of customizable and production-ready components for React Native, following Google’s Material Design guidelines.

 ## Boilerplate
 *